QUICK SUMMARY

 Spiritually Disconnected

 Social media affects more than your emotions.
-It can slowly disconnect you from God’s presence and your spiritual sensitivity.
+It can slowly disconnect you from God’s presence and dull your spiritual sensitivity.

 “Set your mind on things above, not on things on the earth.”— Colossians 3:2 (NKJV)

 Instead of peace, we get overstimulation.
 Instead of prayer, we get scrolling.
 Instead of discernment, we get information overload.
+Instead of hearing the still small voice of the Holy Spirit, we hear everyone else’s opinion.

 What Can You Do?
 A Faith-Based Digital Detox